NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Background

+Certain depth regularization \cite{2022regnerf} \cite{2022dsnerf} \cite{2022nerfren} \cite{2022sinnerf} methods use the expected depth to restrict densities to delta-like functions at scene surfaces, or to enforce depth smoothness.
+The additional depth supervision term also helps the geometry converge earlier and with fewer input views.

 NeRF models often employ positional encoding, which was shown by Mildenhall et al. \cite{nerf2020_mildenhall} to greatly improve fine detail reconstruction in the rendered views.
 This was also shown in more detail, with corroborating theory using Neural Tangent Kernels in \cite{2020PosEnc}.
-(We note a recent work \cite{2022beyondperiodicity} instead tests novel activation functions to address this issue).
 In the original implementation, the following positional encoding $\gamma$ was applied to each component of the scene coordinate $\mathbf{x}$ (normalized to [-1,1]) and viewing direction unit vector $\mathbf{d}$

-where N is a user determined encoding dimensionality parameter, set to $N=10$ for $\mathbf{x}$ and $N=4$ for $\mathbf{d}$ in the original paper.
-However, modern researches have experimented and achieved great results with alternate forms of positional encoding including trainable parametric, integral, and hierarchical variants (see section \ref{sec:nerf}).
+where N is a user-determined encoding dimensionality parameter, set to $N=10$ for $\mathbf{x}$ and $N=4$ for $\mathbf{d}$ in the original paper.
+However, modern researchers have experimented and achieved great results with alternate forms of positional encoding including trainable parametric, integral, and hierarchical variants (see section \ref{sec:nerf}).

+Naming conventions: There are three types of 3D representation: implicit, hybrid, and explicit.
+In the baseline NeRF, the density and color fields are fully represented by MLPs; this is considered an implicit scene representation.
+The neural color and density fields together are called the neural radiance field.
+Methods with hybrid and explicit scene representations are introduced in Sections \ref{sec:speed} and \ref{sec:no mlp}, respectively.
+Other types of neural fields, such as neural occupancy fields, neural signed distance function fields, neural deformation fields, and neural semantic fields, are introduced throughout this survey.